Rohit272017/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by upgrad
-- References if any...
+- References if any EDA Module by upgrad
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@Rohit272017] & [@bsdeepthi]- feel free to contact me!

 <!-- Optional -->